top of page

 For some children, events that happen are intense or too frequent for a child to manage.
 When a child is stressed often, for a long period of time, or experiences a severe stressor without the support of a caring adult, their body may react with a what is called a “toxic stress” response.

-The strategies found here may be challenging and difficult at first, but they have been discovered to lower the impacts of toxic stress in the life of a child or youth, as well as reduce the impacts on adults who may have experienced toxic stress as children, and make it easier to create positive life experiences (PLEs).
+The strategies found here may be challenging and difficult at first, but they have been discovered to lower the impacts of toxic stress in the life of a child or youth, as well as reduce the impacts on adults who may have experienced toxic stress as children, and make it easier to create positive childhood experiences (PCEs).

 Here are some suggestions for reducing toxic stress from your life: